eezze/eezze-cli/README.md

 ### Help

-Every cli tool comes with a built in command that is the "help" command.
+Every cli tool comes with a built in command that is the "-h (help)" command.
 This will print out all your cmd, params and usage examples.
+If you would like more out of the box functionality like "-v" for tool version output according to the project package.json etc then please put in a feature request.
+Thank you.

 ## Bugs and feature requests